cohstats/coh3-data/README.md

 Once we have the data it's up to anyone to build any web-site or apps and work with this data.
 But let's put all our heads together

 ## Convention
 - All the data should be converted into .json files
-- We should separate the data by path versions
-   - So you can compare the changes between patches easily
 - Please provide all the scripts / add manuals how you get the data
    - We can expect a lot of updates from developers.
 So we will need to run our scripts many times.
+- We shall do git tags to mark patch changes

 ## Contribution
 We are looking for more help!
 If you would like to contribute in any way.
 Please rech out ot us here in the issues / on the discord https://discord.gg/jRrnwqMfkr